 ♦ Talk about items you have in the sandbox (nouns): sand, pail (bucket), shovel, car, rake, etc.

 ♦ Dig holes and hide toys and then have your child try to find them.

 ♦ Make sure to label, label, label (especially the items your child may not have a word for).

 3 Years and Older

-- make a volcanic eruption – build your sand volcano, dig a small hole in the top and then add a bit of vinegar and baking soda and watch it explode.
-If your children are really into science, check out my science kit post!
+♦ Make a volcanic eruption – build your sand volcano, dig a small hole in the top and then add a bit of vinegar and baking soda and watch it explode.
+If your children are really into science, check out my science kit article!
 Take this time to talk about volcanoes and where they are found.
 Maybe even set up an “archaeological dig” around the volcano

 I would love to hear what your children’s favorite piece of outdoor play equipment is and why!